Turnout

 Learn How Work Affects SSDI Benefits

-Navigating the world of employment while receiving disability benefits can feel overwhelming.
+Navigating the world of employment while receiving SSDI benefits can feel overwhelming.
 We understand that many beneficiaries worry about losing their support when they explore job opportunities.
-That’s where the structured trial employment period (TWP) comes in, offering a chance to test your abilities without the immediate fear of forfeiting benefits.
+That’s where the Trial Work Period (TWP) comes in, offering a chance to test your abilities without the immediate fear of forfeiting benefits.

-During this nine-month period in 2026, you can earn up to $1,210 a month while still receiving full SSDI information payments.
+During this nine-month period in 2026, you can earn income while still receiving SSDI benefits.
 This safety net allows you to explore your options and gain confidence in your work capacity.
-After the TWP, you’ll enter the Extended Period of Eligibility (EPE), which lasts for 36 months.
-Here, if your earnings exceed the substantial gainful activity (SGA) limit - $1,690 for non-blind individuals and $2,830 for blind individuals - your benefits may be reduced or suspended.
+After the TWP, you’ll enter the Extended Period of Eligibility, which lasts for 36 months.
+Here, if your earnings exceed the Substantial Gainful Activity (SGA) limit - $1,690 for non-blind individuals and $2,830 for blind individuals - your benefits may be reduced or suspended.
 It’s crucial to keep a close eye on your earnings and inform the Social Security Administration (SSA) about any employment activities to avoid complications like overpayments regarding your SSDI information.

 Keeping documentation of your pay stubs and job-related expenses is also essential to prevent financial issues down the line.
 Remember, you’re not alone in this journey.
-Organizations like Turnout provide valuable support, utilizing trained nonlawyer advocates to help you navigate these complexities without needing legal representation.
+Organizations like Turnout provide valuable support, utilizing trained professionals to help you navigate these complexities without needing legal representation.

 The TWP is designed to empower you, allowing you to assess your capacity to engage in work while still receiving full disability payments.
-This way, you can transition into the labor market with confidence, knowing that your financial stability is being considered.
+This way, you can transition into the labor market with confidence, knowing that your benefits are being considered.
 We're here to help you every step of the way.

 This flowchart shows the steps you take when exploring work while on SSDI.
 Start with your benefits, then see how the Trial Work Period allows you to earn money without losing support.
 Follow the arrows to understand what happens next based on your earnings.